 If you’re looking for a quick, filling, and great-tasting lunch, why not make a pasta dish that’s packed with health-boosting green vegetables, like Jamie Oliver’s super green spaghetti?

-Many of us will have greens like kale and cavolo nero (black cabbage) sitting in the fridge, and using them to make a silky smooth pasta sauce is a handy way to use these hardy vegetables.
+Many of us will have greens like kale and cavolo nero sitting in the fridge, and using them to make a silky smooth pasta sauce is a great option.
 The fact that they’re noted among the most nutritious plant foods is just an added bonus.

 Healthy dinner ideas